MaahumS/MaahumS/README.md

 # Hi there 👋 I'm Maahum Sattar!
 ## Get to Know Me:
-- 💗 I am located in: Dallas, Texas
+- 📍 I am located in: Dallas, Texas
-- 🎓 I graduated Summa Cum Laude from: The University of North Texas Honors College
+- 🎓 I graduated **Summa Cum Laude** from: The University of North Texas Honors College
-- 📚 My Degree: Bachelor of Business Administration in Business Analytics with a concentration in Information Systems
+- 📚 My Degree: Bachelor of Business Administration in **Business Analytics** with a concentration in Information Systems
 - 🧠 My areas of Expertise: Descriptive and inferential statistics, data modeling, object-oriented programming, storytelling
 - 🤔 My areas of Interest*: Machine learning, AI automation, R (programming language) - these are tools/fields I am currently fascinated by and learning about!